Vefi-Ecosystem/nft-marketplace-watcher/README.md

 *Content Type:* **`application/json`**

+*Description:* Pin JSON metadata.

 *Parameters:* Any JSON body is accepted.
-Use this endpoint to store metadata for collections/NFTs
+Use this endpoint to store metadata for collections/NFTs.

 *Response:*